Probate Solicitors Limited - Probate & Estate Administration

 What is probate?

-If the deceased leaves a will:
+If the deceased leaves a Will:

-- the executor(s) named in the will apply for a "grant of probate"
+- the executor(s) named in the Will apply for a "grant of probate"

 - the grant is a legal document which confirms that the executor has the authority to deal with the deceased person's assets

-If the deceased didn't leave a will:
+If the deceased did not leave a Will:

 - the grant of letters of administration is a legal document which confirms that the administrator(s) have authority to deal with the deceased person's assets